Loyalty 3.0: How Restaurant Loyalty Programs Can Operationalize Rewards

 Baby Boomers’ low loyalty usage is due to difficulty in using the restaurant's website and app.
 They are 8.1x more likely to use a loyalty program if its website makes it easy to participate.
 Why bother with something that isn’t worth the hassle?

-Loyalty programs must be operationalized to survive.
+Restaurant loyalty programs must be operationalized to survive.
 Digital menu boards, QR codes, and on-premise kiosks can work only when convenient and easy to use.
 Expecting customers to pull out their rewards cards, fumble with their phones, or wait in line to speak to a server increases order time significantly.

 Making the process frictionless starts with instant customer arrival detection.
 When a customer arrives on-premise, at the drive-thru, or curbside, the restaurant immediately detects who they are and awards loyalty points as they order or pick up their meal.